Eliot Engel: Cyprus

 Engel called for the withdrawal of Turkish troops from Cyprus, and authored a resolution in 1996 calling for its demilitarization.
-His 1994 law allowed the United States Department of State to conduct an investigation of five Americans who disappeared during the Turkish invasion of Cyprus, and found the remains of one.
-Engel received the George Paraskevaides Award on May 17, 2007, given to those who have utilized ancient Hellenic values to contribute to the nations and people of Cyprus and America and to the Hellenics in the modern world.
+His 1994 law allowed the United States Department of State to conduct an investigation of five Americans who disappeared during the Turkish invasion of Cyprus, resulting in the discovery of the remains of one.
+Engel received the Paraskevaides Award in May 2007, given to those who have utilized ancient Hellenic values to contribute to the nations and people of Cyprus and America and to Hellenism in the modern world.

 Iraq War

 In 2002, although 133 members of the House of Representatives voted against it, Engel voted for the resolution granting President Bush the authority to use force in Iraq, as did the two Senators from New York, Chuck Schumer and Hillary Clinton, and almost 300 members of the United States House of Representatives.
-After revelations that intelligence provided to Congress was partially unreliable, and the subsequent problems faced after Saddam Hussein was deposed, Engel has come to regret his decision to support the 2003 invasion of Iraq, and consistently votes in favor of gradual withdrawal.
-He has met with anti-war activists, and in 2008, he publicly called for the closing of the Guantanamo Bay detention camp.
+After revelations that intelligence provided to Congress was partially unreliable, and the subsequent problems faced after Saddam Hussein was deposed, Engel came to regret his decision to support the 2003 invasion of Iraq, and consistently voted in favor of gradual withdrawal.
+He met with anti-war activists, and in 2008, he publicly called for the closing of the Guantanamo Bay detention camp.

 Irish affairs

-In 2007, Engel became a Co-Chair of the Congressional Ad Hoc Committee on Irish Affairs.
+In 2007, Engel became a co-chair of the Congressional Ad Hoc Committee on Irish Affairs.
 He supported the 1998 Good Friday Agreement, and aided Irish nationals facing deportation from the United States.
-He has been a friend of Gerry Adams, former leader of Sinn Féin, and was the author of legislation that prohibits employers in Northern Ireland and Ireland from receiving U.S. funds from the International Fund for Ireland, unless they comply with fair employment and non-discrimination principles called the "MacBride Principles".
+He was a friend of Gerry Adams, a former leader of Sinn Féin, and was the author of legislation that prohibits employers in Northern Ireland and Ireland from receiving U.S. funds from the International Fund for Ireland, unless they comply with fair employment and non-discrimination principles called the "MacBride Principles".
 In 2010, Engel was instrumental in helping Joe Byrne return to the United States, after a bureaucratic problem left him detained in Ireland and separated from his family in Rockland County.